 Campylobacter and Related Infections

-Several species are human pathogens.
-The major pathogens are C. jejuni and C. fetus.
-C. jejuni causes diarrhea in all age groups, although peak incidence appears to be from age 1 to 5 yr.
+C. jejuni is a common food-borne pathogen that affects healthy and compromised people.
+It causes diarrhea in all age groups, although peak incidence appears to be from age 1 to 5 years.
 C. jejuni accounts for more cases of diarrhea in the US than Salmonella and Shigella combined.
 C. jejuni can cause meningitis in infants.

-The following have been implicated in outbreaks
+The following have been implicated in outbreaks:

 Focal extraintestinal infections (eg, endocarditis, meningitis, septic arthritis) occur rarely with C. jejuni but are more common with C. fetus.

 |No US brand name|